ryan-carpenter/Encode-Sans/docs/12-making-a-pull-request/README.md

     - [ ] give known remaining to-do items (search through these docs for `- [ ]`, for starters)

 - [ ] Known remaining to-do items
-    - [ ] fix mark-to-mark positioning
+    - [ ] Do I need to fix mark-to-mark positioning?
+See docs/diffing-against-old-statics